codescratchblocks/cc-paw/README.md

 You must have the HTTP API enabled, and have `github.io` or `cc-paw.github.io` on your whitelist.
 (These options are enabled by default.)

+(You can also find a disk with an installer on it if you install and enable the resource pack.
+You can find this under Releases.)

 ## Usage